-The child with Blount’s disease may present with the following features :
+A child with Blount’s disease may present with the following features:

-- In some patients deformity at distal end of femur is also seen
+- In some patients, deformity at the distal end of the femur is also seen.

 Risk Factors and Incidence of Blount’s Disease

-- The children with early onset start to walk earlier than their age fellows, though, it is a controversial aspect.
+- The children with early onset start to walk earlier than their age fellows, although it is a controversial aspect.

 - The disease is more often unilateral.

-- The children can be obese, though obesity can be a factor in juvenile cases but rarely associated in infantile type.
+- The children can be obese, although obesity can be a factor in juvenile cases but rarely associated in infantile type.

-- There is an increased incidence with positive family history
+- There is an increased incidence with a positive family history.

 Diagnosis of Blount’s Disease